-The deferred part of the variable remuneration to an Identified Staff member, i.e. 40% of the variable remuneration in any given year, shall be subject to a 3 year deferral period: 1/3 will be paid out one (1) year after the award date, 1/3 in the second year and 1/3 in the third year.
-It must be noted that (also) this 'pay out' will be subject to the 50/50 rule of cash and Phantom Shares.
+The deferred part of the variable remuneration to an Identified Staff member, i.e. 40% of the variable remuneration in any given year, shall be subject to a 4 years deferral period: 1⁄4 will be paid out one (1) year after the award date, 1⁄4 in the second year, 1⁄4 in the third year and 1⁄4 in the fourth year after the award date.
+It must be nmentioned that (also) this 'pay out' will be subject to the 50/50 rule of cash and Phantom Shares.